What is the work-life balance?

 Manage time and energy

-The workday is about more than the number of hours you spend at a desk.
+The working day is about more than the number of hours you spend at a desk.
 Try and approach your work tasks in a new way, maybe by adopting a to-do list or time management technique like Pomodoro.
-If you’re a manager or a boss, you should give your team the freedom to explore different ways of working.
-Our energy naturally goes through peaks and valleys throughout the day – don’t get on a co-worker for not being at peak output constantly.
+If you’re a manager or a boss, you should give your team the freedom to explore different ways of working and task management.
+Our energy naturally goes through peaks and troughs throughout the day – don’t nag a colleague for not being at peak output constantly.
 This leaves you feeling less stressed and more energised to make the most of out-of-work hours.
 Using Dropbox Capture is a great way to encourage this.

 Plan and manage expectations